Charges Vary Among Those Who Were Booked

 Bookings into the jail are for a variety of offenses.
-There were a couple of arrests for Domestic Violence, while another individual was arrested for Swindling.
+There were a couple of arrests for Domestic Violence, while other individuals were arrested for Operating a Vehicle While Intoxicated

-One man was arrested on a charge of Second-Degree Murder, and bail was set at $750,000.
-Officials say the man is accused of a shooting that happened on Mother's Day.
+One man was arrested on a charge of Hit and Run, and another for Aggravated Second-Degree battery.

 Get our free mobile app